 Do you have entrepreneurial ambitions?
-Are you wanting to hop onto the ‘success train’ during the lockdown period?
-What’s the best business idea for you to pursue from home so you can make good money in 2021?
-If you’re still struggling with pinpointing the right business venture for you to embark on, we’re here to give you some suggestions of businesses that you can start right now in the comfort of your home.
+Are you wanting to hop onto the ‘success train’ with a great business idea in 2022?
+What’s the best business idea for you to pursue from home so you can make good money in 2022?
+If you’re still struggling with pinpointing the right business venture for you to embark on, we’re here to give you some suggestions of businesses ideas that you can start right now in the comfort of your home.
 Plus, these ideas require minimal initial capital.
 Starting your own business is more accessible with the rise of the internet and online shopping in South Africa.
 All you need to start a business is an active internet connection a computer, or a mobile phone.

 The foundation of entrepreneurship is selling a product, and that product can range from services to a physical object.
 Find something that you’re passionate about – be it candle making or wigs, makeup artistry, or essential oils, there are a lot of ways to monetize your existing hobbies.

 Having a passion for something makes embarking on a business effortless because it’s a subject matter that you will know and study without it feeling like a job.